tendermint/tendermint/docs/nodes/configuration.md

 pex = true

 # Comma separated list of peer IDs to keep private (will not be gossiped to other peers)
+# Warning: IPs will be exposed at /net_info, for more information https://github.com/tendermint/tendermint/issues/3055
 private-peer-ids = ""

 # Toggle to disable guard against peers connecting from the same ip.